Johad

 A johad, also known as a pokhar or a percolation pond, is a community-owned traditional harvested rainwater storage wetland principally used for effectively harnessing water resources in the states of Haryana, Rajasthan, Punjab, Delhi and western Uttar Pradesh of North India, that collects and stores water throughout the year, to be used for the purpose of recharging the groundwater in the nearby water wells, washing, bathing and drinking by humans and cattle.
 Some johads also have bricked or stones masonry and cemented ghat (series of steps and/or ramp).

 Rainwater fills the pit.
 These are connected to other small pits like this.
 The extra rainwater fills in the smaller pits.
 They are then used for cleaning, drinking and washing purposes.

 Johads also cater to resident and seasonal migrant birds as well as wildlife animals from the nearby forest.
 State fisheries departments also promote the use of these johads for raising fishes on contract basis for commercial fishing.
 Johads are often seen surrounded by embankment, with water wells and trees around them.
-In many parts, specially in dry state of Rajasthan, the annual rainfall is very low (between 450 and 600 mm) and the water can be unpleasant to drink.
+In many parts, especially in the dry state of Rajasthan, the annual rainfall is very low (between 450 and 600 mm) and the water can be unpleasant to drink.
 Rainfall during July and August is stored in johads and used throughout the year.
 Johad in Haryanvi language and Rajasthani language are also called sarovar, taal and talab in Hindi language, and water pond or lake in English.
 A similar structure to a johads, called a khadin, consists of a very low and long earthen bund in the Jaisalmer district.
 Over 4,500 working johads in Alwar district and surrounding districts Rajasthan were revived by the NGO Tarun Bharat Sangh by Rajendra Singh.
 Haryana formed the Haryana State Waterbody Management Board to rejuvenate and manage 14,000 ponds in the state, including the development of 60 lakes in Delhi NCR falling within the state.

 Smaller cemented water tanks called taankas in parts of Rajasthan are also sometimes mistakenly referred to as johads.
 Concretized rain-fed taanka and canal-fed diggi are different from the johads.